It’s highly likely that when you were a smallie, your Ma or your Da told you

 Presumably, you’re considering it, and that’s what’s brought you here to my corner of the internet.

-A quick recap if you’ve stumbled here by mistake or if this is your starting off point:
+A quick recap if you’ve stumbled here by mistake or you’ve never encountered income protection before now:

-Income Protection is a type of insurance that pays you a replacement salary if you can’t do your job, long-term, because of any injury or illness.
+Income Protection is a type of insurance that pays you a replacement salary if you can’t do your job because of any injury or illness.

-The average Income Protection claim, for context, is about seven years.
+The average Income Protection claim, for context, last about seven years.

 Now we’ve covered the basics, let’s look at how you should compare Income Protection policies.